Tejasb11802/sponsorlift/README.md

 ## What I'd do differently with more time / data

 - More sponsorship events across more teams to get statistical power on the causal estimate
-- Replace the exposure simulation with real detection output (would need licensed broadcast footage + a fine-tuned object detector — a realistic next phase, not an overnight one)
+- Replace the exposure simulation with real detection output (would need licensed broadcast footage + a fine-tuned object detector, a realistic next phase, not an overnight one)
 - Calibrate the CPM rate against real ad-rate data and the overlap rate against a real panel or identity-resolution source
 - Add a time-series/event-study specification instead of a single pre/post window, to check the effect isn't concentrated in one anomalous week